kimdang1710/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

+\*\***Description here**\*\*
-\*\***_Setting:_ This is happening in the Cornell Tech Master's Lounge where students are studying side by side in the big table.
+_Setting:_ This is happening in the Cornell Tech Master's Lounge where students are studying side by side in the big table.

 _Players:_ The student who is using the device and other students who are studying along side with them in the lounge.

 _Activity:_ The actors are studying silently next to one another.

 _Goals:_ The goal is to charge the laptop, confirm charging with minimal steps and in a quiet manner so as not to disturb other players.
-We want to create a charging cable with a light indicator, similar to the Apple MacBook charger, where red light indicates charging, and green light indicates a full charge. **\*\*
+We want to create a charging cable with a light indicator, similar to the Apple MacBook charger, where red light indicates charging, and green light indicates a full charge.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.